jcoliz/AzDeploy.Bicep/Compute/README.md

 ## Step 3: Create a resource group

-Use the command line to create a dedicated resource group for the VM.
+Create a dedicated resource group for the VM.
 I like to use environment variables to avoid mis-typing the resource group later.
 Choose the location which best suits your needs.

 ```powershell